pdrabinski/GAN_Colorizer/README.md

 ## How to Train a GAN

-Training GANs are a complex operation and there are ongoing debates about the best methods to accomplish this.
+Training GANs is a complex operation and there are ongoing debates about the best methods to accomplish this.
 This is because the neural networks work together and so more often than not you can see when training is going wrong rather than when training can be stopped because the colorizations are accurate.
 Below is a graph showing generator loss in blue and discriminator accuracy in red.

 <p align = "center">
 <img src="/plots/Plots/plot_30_epochs.png" align="center"/>